Dungeons-of-dragons/Hardware/README.md

 - 0.8mm drill bit
 - 1.0mm drill bit
 - PCB drill
+- Rough sand paper or a substitute(we used steel wool)
+- Smooth sand paper or substitute( we used supabrite)

 ### Procedure

 #### Etching Process

-1. Print the PCB design on a glossy paper using a laser printer.
+1. Print the PCB plotted design on a glossy paper using a laser printer.
 2. Cut the required dimensions of the PCB onto the copper clad and file the edges to ensure a smooth and even edge.
 3. Sand down the copper clad with fine sand paper until its shiny.
 Ensure all grease and fingerprints is